XiaoMi/themis/readme.md

 ### Loads themis coprocessor in server side

-1. depends themis-coprocessor in the pom of HBase:
+1. add themis-coprocessor dependency in the pom of HBase:

      ```
      <dependency>